metabase/metabase/docs/developers-guide.md

 ### Translation errors or missing strings

-If you see incorrect or missing strings for yourlangauge, please visit our [POEditor project](https://poeditor.com/join/project/ynjQmwSsGh) and submit the fixes there.
+If you see incorrect or missing strings for your langauge, please visit our [POEditor project](https://poeditor.com/join/project/ynjQmwSsGh) and submit your fixes there.

 ## License